 Wrist pain is any pain or discomfort in the wrist.

 Carpal tunnel syndrome: A common cause of wrist pain is carpal tunnel syndrome.
 You may feel aching, burning, numbness, or tingling in your palm, wrist, thumb, or fingers.
 The thumb muscle can become weak, making it difficult to grasp things.
-Pain may extend up to your elbow.
+Pain may go up to your elbow.

 Carpal tunnel syndrome occurs when the median nerve gets compressed at the wrist because of swelling.
 This is the nerve in the wrist that allows feeling and movement to parts of the hand.
 Swelling can occur if you:

 - Do repetitive movements with your wrist, such as typing on a computer keyboard, using a computer mouse, playing racquetball or handball, sewing, painting, writing, or using a vibrating tool